isralduke/warmup/_posts/2020-02-07-light-dark-modes.md

 excerpt: In the past only developers had access to dark modes.
 Now it’s a trend to include dark modes in apps and websites.
 But does it work for usability?
 images:
 - image:
-    alt: Screenshot of iOS light mode or dakr mode toggle.
+    alt: Screenshot of iOS light mode or dark mode toggle.
     url: https://isralduke-site-files.s3.amazonaws.com/images/dark-light-example.png
 ---
 #### Introduction